jfreeze/horizon/README.md

 - Staging copies the app source to the build machine.
 - Building creates a tarball that is ready to run on a deploy host.
 - Deploy copies the tarball to the build machine and starts the service.
-(Future: JEDI can allows hot deploys to a running service.)
+(Future: JEDI can allow hot deploys to a running service.)

 ## Horizon.Ops.BSD Release Steps in Detail